AREAS OF KNOWLEDGE:

 B. Paul Gauguin (1892) Nafea Faa Ipoipo (When Will You Marry?)

 Until 2015 the oil painting was at the Fondation Beyeler in Riehen, Switzerland.
 It was sold to a museum in Quatar for $300 million.
-This was the highest price paid for any painting!
+At the time this was the highest price paid for any painting!

 A Limited Edition of 3000 prints of this painting are available on the Gorilla Foundation website for $350.
 Each comes with a certificate Authentication signed by Dr. Patterson.
-We met Koko in Gorilla language and personhood in Ethics as a Way of Knowing.
+We met Koko in Gorilla language and personhood, in the Knowledge and technology optional theme.

 The painting was sold for $110.5 million on May 2017 to a Japanese billionaire.
 This was the highest price ever paid for a work by an American artist and the sixth most expensive ever sold at auction.